-- If the variation in voltage does not exceed 10% above or below rated voltage, with all phases balanced.
+- 1. If the variation in voltage does not exceed 10% above or below normal, with all phases balanced.
 Voltage unbalance should not exceed 1%. - 2.
-If the variation in frequency does not exceed 5% above or below rated frequency. - If the sum of the voltage and frequency variations does not exceed 10% above or below rated values provided the frequency variation does not exceed 5%.
+If the variation in frequency does not exceed 5% above or below normal. - 3.
+If the sum of the voltage and frequency variation does not exceed 10% above or below normal (provided the frequency variation does not exceed 5%).